Design Pattern Evangelist Blog

 The examples above created instances of HelloWorld and Printer directly by invoking the new() operation.
 This violates the first design principle: Program to an interface rather than an implementation.
 We can use another Essential Design Pattern, Factory Method, and acquire the Command this way:

-Command command = Commands.acquire(Hello World);
+Command command = Commands.acquire("Hello World");

 Command.execute();